egraphenenet/Chrome-ext-letter-mirroring/Privacy_policy.md

 ## Does the Extension collect location information of the device?

-This Extension does not gather any information about user location.
+This Extension does not gather any information about the device or user location.

 ## Do third parties see and/or have access to information obtained by the Extension?